 53 Wall Street New Haven CT, 06511

-We have secured rooms for all conference presenters at the Best Western in New Haven.
+We have secured rooms for conference presenters ONLY at the Best Western in New Haven.
 Feel free to book at your earliest convenience.

 Address and Contact of Hotel: